 Finally, through various procedures and systems, the Group ensures full compliance with health and safety legislation relevant to its activities.

-Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Principle 5: Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

 The Board is responsible for the systems of internal control and risk management and reviewing their effectiveness.